-Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule.
-A clear separation from the tumbling to the stunt is needed to make this legal.
+Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule, A clear separation from the tumbling to the stunt is needed to make this legal.
 Catching the rebound and then dipping to create the throw for the rotation is legal.
 This would also be true if coming from just a standing back handspring without the round off.

-B. Tumbling over, under, or through a stunt, individual, or prop is not allowed.
+- B. Tumbling over, under, or through a stunt, individual, or prop is not allowed.

-Clarification: An individual may jump over (rebound) another individual.

-- C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are allowed:

-Exception 1: Dive rolls performed in a swan/arched position are not allowed.

-Exception 2: Dive rolls that involve twisting are not allowed.

-- E. Jumps are not considered a tumbling skill from a legalities point of view.
+Clarification: An individual may jump over (rebound) another individual. - Touch the model is held to a series as a series as with a series as a series as a - C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are allowed: - Exception 1: Dive rolls performed in a swan/arched position are not allowed. - Exception 2: Dive rolls that involve twisting are not allowed. - E. Jumps are not considered a tumbling skill from a legalities point of view.
 Therefore, if a jump skill is included in a tumbling pass, the jump will break up the pass. - F. There is no twisting or turning allowed after a back handspring step out.
 The feet must come together after the skill is completed prior to twisting or turning.

-Example: A back handspring step out immediately moving into a 1⁄2 turn is not allowed.
+Example: A back handspring step out immediately moving into a $\mbox{\ensuremath{\%}}$ turn is not allowed.